 The goal of ad stacking is to display more ads to visitors at the same time.
 This then artificially grows the number of impressions.
 This of course works in the case of display ads.

 Another fraud in digital marketing is geo masking.
 This happens when a fraudster hides the location of the leads they generate.
-This method involves spoofing the IP addresses of the leads they generate to make them look more valuable.
+It essentially involves spoofing the IP addresses of the leads they create to make them look more valuable.

 Fraud in digital marketing can have a series of negative effects on advertising campaigns and businesses in general.
 These effects include: